evmos/evmos/docs/users/basics/gas.md

 2. Nodes receive transactions for a subsequent block and gossip these transactions to peers
     1. These can be sorted and prioritized by the included fee price (using EIP-1559 fee priority mechanics for EVM transactions - [code snippet](https://github.com/evmos/ethermint/blob/57ed355c985d9f3116aba6aabfa2ee0f3f38e966/app/ante/eth.go#L137)), to be included in the next block
 3. Nodes run `BeginBlock` for the subsequent block
-    1. The FeeMarket module calculates the `BaseFee` ([code snippet](https://github.com/evmos/ethermint/blob/89fdd1984826ea524cb9b8feb089a99b6cfe8ace/x/feemarket/keeper/abci.go#L14)) to be applied for this block using the total `GasWanted` from the previous block
+    1. The FeeMarket module calculates the `BaseFee` ([code snippet](https://github.com/evmos/ethermint/blob/89fdd1984826ea524cb9b8feb089a99b6cfe8ace/x/feemarket/keeper/abci.go#L14)) to be applied for this block using the total `GasWanted` from the previous block.
     2. The Distribution module [distributes](https://docs.cosmos.network/main/modules/distribution#begin-block) the previous block’s fee rewards to validators and delegators
 4. For each valid transaction that will be included in this block, nodes perform the following:
     1. They run an `AnteHandler` corresponding to the transaction type.
 This process: